Russo-Circassian War: Before the war

-Circassians, Christianised through Byzantine influence between the 5th and 6th centuries, were generally in alliance with Georgians and both Georgians and Circassians wanted to keep good relations with the Russians.
-In 1557, Temryuk Idar of Eastern Circassia allied the Russian Tsar Ivan the Terrible and built a defense against possible enemies.
+Circassians, Christianised through Byzantine influence between the 5th and 6th centuries, were generally in alliance with Georgians, and both groups wanted to keep good relations with the Russians.
+In 1557, Temryuk Idar of Eastern Circassia allied with the Russian Tsar Ivan the Terrible and built a defense against possible enemies.
 Circassians were Christians during this period and Islam had not begun to spread.
 In 1561, Ivan the Terrible married Goshenay, daughter of Temryuk, and named her Mariya.
-Because of his alliance with Russia, in several narratives, Temryuk was described as a tyrant who only cared about his rule.
+In several narratives, Temryuk, because of his alliance with Russia, was described as a tyrant who only cared about his rule.

 Although there had previously been a small Muslim presence in Circassia, significant conversions came after 1717, when Sultan Murad IV ordered the Crimeans to spread Islam among the Circassians.
-Islam gained much more ground later as conversion came to be used to cement defensive alliances to protect their independence against Russian expansion.
+Islam gained much more ground later as conversion came to be used to cement defensive alliances to protect the Circassians' independence against Russian expansion.
 Despite this, there were still Pagans and Christians among the Circassian people.
 The Circassian-Russian alliance was damaged and eventually broken when the Circassians converted to Islam and adopted a more pro-Ottoman policy.

 On 13 May 1711, Tsar Peter I ordered Araksin, Governor of Astrakhan, to pillage Circassia.
 Araksin moved with 30,000 strong Russian armed forces and, on 26 August 1711, broke into the lands of the Circassians, and captured Kopyl town (now Slavianski).
 From there, heading towards the Black Sea, he seized ports on the Kuban and looted and pillaged them.
 Then, he marched up along the Kuban River, pillaging villages.
 During this single invasion in Circassia, the Russians killed 43,247 Circassian men and women, and drove away 39,200 horses, 190,000 cattle and 227,000 sheep from Circassia.
-Russia kept waging this type of warfare against Circassia during the period from 1711 to 1763, but this type of operations were not in order to annex Circassia, but rather raid it.
+Russia continued to wage this type of warfare against Circassia from 1711 to 1763; the intent of this type of operation was not to annex Circassia but rather to raid it.
 Although Peter I was unable to annex Circassia in his lifetime, he laid the political and ideological foundation for the occupation to take place.